 Changes in the team size

 When more sales representatives are hired, the company will expect a spike in sales as more people on the team are working to close deals.
-Likewise, as sales representative quit or retire there might be a dip in sales until a replacement is found.
+Likewise, as sales representatives quit or retire there might be a dip in sales until a replacement is found.

 Changes to products or services